mmontalbo/grim_rust/wip.md

   shared `EngineContext`, letting the stock `_actors.lua` and `_objects.lua` scripts execute so Manny's Office uses the real object tables.
-Actor selection, set switches, object state mutations, and inventory changes are logged for comparison against the static analysis. `_colors`, `_sfx`, and `_controls` now install host-provided scaffolds, while the richer menu helpers remain stubbed so verbose runs still highlight the next bindings we need to land.
+Actor selection, set switches, object state mutations, and inventory changes are logged for comparison against the static analysis. `_colors`, `_controls`, and the music/SFX helpers now install stateful scaffolds that record the current cue, queued transitions, mute state, and active sound handles, while the richer menu helpers remain stubbed so verbose runs still highlight the next bindings we need to land.
   `start_script`/`single_start_script` now spawn cooperative Lua threads, `break_here` yields through `coroutine.yield`, and the host advances a few frames post-BOOT so long-running trackers stay resident with their yield counts for future bindings.

 ## Next Steps
-1. Emit a machine-readable geometry/visibility snapshot from the runtime so other tooling can validate placements without scraping verbose logs.
+1. Wire the `--verify-geometry` flow (now exercised by `cargo test -p grim_engine`) into downstream tooling/CI so sector or visibility drift surfaces automatically outside local runs.
 2. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
-3. Replace the Manny-specific camera fallback with geometry-driven selection and extend the parser/lookup path to other sets once their data is decoded.
-Diff the runtime results against the static analysis timeline to keep sector coverage honest.
+3. Replace the Manny-specific camera fallback with geometry-driven selection and extend the parser/lookup path to other sets once their data is decoded, using the snapshot diff to keep sector coverage honest.
-4. Start wiring the geometry-backed commentary/cut-scene state into the remaining runtime services (audio/menu helpers) so later scenes can react without falling back to placeholder logging.
+4. Push the geometry-backed state into the remaining runtime helpers (menu services and the deeper audio routines) so later scenes can react without relying on placeholder logging.

 ## Current Iteration — Manny's Office Prototype